johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

         _query_check_enabled.reset(token)
 ```

-Enable it in tests (e.g., pytest `conftest.py`), and any unsafe query will fail.
+Enable it in your tests suite (e.g., pytest `conftest.py`) to detect leaks before they reach production.

-## When You Do Want Inactive Data
+## When You Actually Want Inactive Data

-Sometimes you need full access (e.g., analytics, audits, admin flows).
+Sometimes you need everything — analytics dashboards, admin tooling, audit logs.
 Make it explicit:

 ```python
 with disable_query_check():
     StoreProduct.all_objects.all()
 ```

-Accessing inactive data should always be intentional.
+---

+If you use custom managers to filter data, I'd bet this pitfall is affecting you.
+Understand the rule, add the runtime check, and fix the leaks.
+A manager that doesn't run isn't protecting anything.